UtkarshPrajapati/SQL-Sense/README.md

 -   **🤖 Natural Language to SQL:** Ask questions in English; get SQL queries in return.
 -   **🚀 Direct SQL Execution:** A `/run` command to execute raw SQL queries for power users.
--   **📈 AI-Powered Insights:** Automatically generates summaries and insights from query results.
+-   **📈 AI-Powered Insights:** Automatically generates summaries and follow-up questions from query results.
+-   **💡 AI-Powered Troubleshooting:** Automatically provides plain-English explanations and suggestions for failed SQL queries.
+-   **🛡️ Advanced Security:** Intercepts potentially harmful queries.
+Data-modifying queries (e.g., `UPDATE`, `INSERT`) require user confirmation, while structure-altering queries (e.g., `DROP`, `ALTER`) are blocked entirely.
--   **👁️ Dynamic Schema Viewer:** An interactive sidebar displays your database schemas and tables in real-time.
+-   **👁️ Dynamic Schema Viewer:** An interactive sidebar displays your database schemas, tables, and columns in real-time.
+-   **⚡ Interactive Querying:** Click-to-run buttons appear on suggested SQL, allowing for one-click execution right from the chat.
+-   **⚙️ On-the-Fly Configuration:** Update database credentials and API keys from the UI without needing to restart the server.
--   **💬 Modern Chat Interface:** A sleek, responsive, and user-friendly chat UI for a seamless experience.
+-   **💬 Modern Chat Interface:** A sleek, responsive, and user-friendly chat UI built with TailwindCSS, featuring toast notifications and a seamless user experience.
--   **⚙️ Tech Stack:** Powered by FastAPI, Google Gemini, MySQL, and a clean HTML/TailwindCSS frontend.

 ---